superfly/docs/reference/load-balancing.html.md

 ## Examples

-To help clarify how the Fly.io platform makes load balancing decision, we provide some example configuration and scenarios:
+To help clarify how the Fly.io platform makes load balancing decisions, we provide some example configuration and scenarios:

 ### Web service